-The unique addition of hoisin sauce adds tons of flavor to this barbecue sauce recipe and also helps to thicken it up.
-Make this bbq sauce ahead of time and then you can warm it up on your grill burner or stove top when it’s time to baste the ribs.
+Make this simple but delicious barbecue sauce ahead of time and then you can warm it up on your grill burner or stove top when it’s time to baste the ribs.

 Pro tip here!
 You only want to start basting the ribs with the bbq sauce during the last few minutes of cooking.
 Like many bbq sauce recipes, this sauce has a good amount of sugar in it so if you add it too soon it will burn on the grill.